platformsh/platformsh-docs/sites/upsun/src/development/sanitize-db/postgresql-symfony.md

 2. Update the deploy hook to run your Symfony Command on each deploy.

     ```yaml {configFile="app"}
+    applications:
+      app:
         hooks:
           build: ...
           deploy: |
             if [ "$PLATFORM_ENVIRONMENT_TYPE" != production ]; then
               # The sanitization of the database should happen here (since it's non-production)
               php bin/console app:sanitize-data
             fi
     ```

     To sanitize only on the initial deploy and not all future deploys, on sanitization create a file on a mount.
 Then add a check for the file as in the following example:

     ```yaml {configFile="app"}
+    applications:
+      app:
         hooks:
           build: ...
           deploy: |
             if [ "$PLATFORM_ENVIRONMENT_TYPE" != production ] && [ ! -f MOUNT_PATH/is_sanitized ]; then
               # The sanitization of the database should happen here (since it's non-production)
               php bin/console app:sanitize-data
               touch MOUNT_PATH/is_sanitized
             fi
     ```

 3. Commit your changes by running the following command: